 One of my favourite restaurants on the Phi Phi Islands: Garlic Restaurant

-The fire on Phi Phi Islands, Garlic restaurant was burning!
+The fire during travel Phi Phi Islands, Garlic restaurant was burning!

 And yes, soon after that we could already read on the internet that indeed there is a fire on Phi Phi Islands!
 At least, we were having the water basin in front of us, but it does make you think on a small island like Phi Phi Island.
 Soon we discovered that the fire had started in the Garlic restaurant, and was spreading from one bar/restaurant/little shop to the next, as they are constructed against each other in that street.
 The fire was extinguished later on and a few days later people started charities to help the restaurant rebuild.
 Within a few weeks, the whole place was rebuild and reopened again.
 If you ever go to Phi Phi, I can really recommend this place!

-My friend & ex-colleague from Australia was ´coincidentally´ coming to travel the Phi Phi Islands as well!
+My friend & ex-colleague from Australia was coincidentally coming to travel the Phi Phi Islands!

 Just after extending my room again, I received a Facebook message.
 My ex-colleague and friend, Lisa, from Australia, was also coming to travel the Phi Phi Islands.
 She was travelling with her husband and coming to Phi Phi for a little week!
 It has been like 5 years or so since we worked together in an office in Byron Bay.
 We had so much fun in the few days we met on Phi Phi!!
 We talked so much about everything that happened over the past years, and had a few good parties together, met to watch the movie ´The Beach´ in Bananabar at night and shared some good food!

-Coincidental catch up during travel happens so often!
+Coincidental catch up during travel happens so often, and not only on the Phi Phi Islands.

 This really was a nice surprise and it also made me a bit ´homesick´ to Australia.
 But more than that, I remembered how many times this happens during travelling.
 I keep seeing friends or ex-colleagues or ex-housemates everywhere around the world!
 When I worked in Mexico, I met an ex-colleague from Gran Canaria, in a bar.
 When I worked on the Maldives, I met with my colleague from the Dominican Republic, who I again saw last year in Corralejo.
 My ex-colleague from a tiny café in the harbour in Auckland, New Zealand, came to work in Corralejo on Fuerteventura for one year.

-Once during travel in the Philippines, I had 5 coincidental meetings!
+Once during travel in the Philippines, I had five ´coincidental´ catch-ups!

 After so much fun-time and writing on Phi Phi Islands, it was time to leave and travel to the Maldives